Kishanmaisuria/Project-First-Class-Interior---Agile/README.md

     Apply previous knowledge of Wireframes to design as per different sprints.

 Developement / Project Requirements:

 SR01: Research the topic of "Agile Methodologies" with a brief description of its importance for this project and present it to the client at a later stage with evidence.
 (Could)

-SR02: Idtify the structure of your team and explain your role (Must)
+SR02: Identify the structure of your team and explain your role (Must)

-SR03:	Setup your Trello Board	Screenshot of Trello Board with your account and team	(Must)
+SR03: Setup your Trello Board Provide a Screenshot of Trello Board with your account and team	(Must)

 SR04: Create a Product Backlog (Must)
        Meet with your product owner and gather all required features and user stories.